 A walk up Wideford Hill

 If you’re looking for somewhere spectacular to explore then why not take a walk up Wideford Hill, one of the most distinctive hills on the Orkney Mainland?
-If you’re not able to make the walk, you can even take your car to the summit, which can be a great option for a rainy day too!

 I recommend taking plenty to drink and of course, a picnic to enjoy at the top.
 After all, you did just climb one of the tallest hills on the Orkney Mainland!